maggick/maggick.github.io/content/pages/about.md

 On my free time, I develop for my own purposes and complete security challenges.
 You will find more by visiting this website.

-I am also trying to make a better place by helping people to master vim in French social events called [Tuppervim](http://tuppervim.org).
+I am also trying to make the world a better place by helping people to master vim in French social events called [Tuppervim](http://tuppervim.org).

 ## Open Source